-- We will indemnify CGI and Compass Crosman Partners for any damages arising pursuant to a partial guaranty by Compass Crosman Partners of an obligation of Crosman to pay to the former owners of Crosman an earn-out under the agreement pursuant to which CGI acquired control of Crosman.
+- the company will indemnify CGI and Compass Crosman Partners for any damages arising pursuant to a partial guaranty by Compass Crosman Partners of an obligation of Crosman to pay to the former owners of Crosman an earn-out under the agreement pursuant to which CGI acquired control of Crosman.
 Such earn-out would be triggered if Crosman meets certain financial performance benchmarks for the fiscal year ending June 30, 2006.
 If triggered, we do not anticipate that such earn-out would be material to our results of operations or financial condition.
-A similar earn-out with respect to the fiscal year ended June 30, 2005 was not triggered. - CGI and Compass AC Partners will indemnify us against any damages resulting from a breach of any representation, warranty, covenant or obligation of Compass AC Partners or Advanced Circuits under the agreement pursuant to which CGI originally acquired control of Advanced Circuits, or any failure by either of them to perform any obligation under such original purchase agreement after the date of the closing of CGI's original acquisition and through the closing of this offering.
-This separate indemnification obligation is not subject to a threshold or cap. - CGI and its subsidiary will indemnify us against any damages resulting from a breach of any representation, warranty, covenant or obligation of CGI's subsidiary or Silvue under the agreement pursuant to which CGI originally acquired control of Silvue, or any failure by either of them to perform any obligation under such original purchase agreement after the date of the closing of CGI's original acquisition and through the closing of this offering.
+A similar earn-out with respect to the fiscal year ended June 30, 2005 was not triggered. - CGI and Compass AC Partners will indemnify the company against any damages resulting from a breach of any representation, warranty, covenant or obligation of Compass AC Partners or Advanced Circuits under the agreement pursuant to which CGI originally acquired control of Advanced Circuits, or any failure by either of them to perform any obligation under such original purchase agreement after the date of the closing of CGI's original acquisition and through the closing of this offering.
+This separate indemnification obligation is not subject to a threshold or cap.

+• CGI and Compass Silvue Partners will indemnify the company against any damages resulting from a breach of any representation, warranty, covenant or obligation of Compass Silvue Partners or Silvue under the agreement pursuant to which CGI originally acquired control of Silvue, or any failure by either of them to perform any obligation under such original purchase agreement after the date of the closing of CGI's original acquisition and through the closing of this offering.
 This separate indemnification obligation is not subject to a threshold or cap.